amandayung/ambeent-display/README.md

 Building off this past work and using Röcker et al.'s ambient display requirements as a guideline, we designed our own ambient display for improving CSCW.
 We decided to make a display using Google Drive as our source of information since it is a highly used remote collaborative tool.
 However, one of its limitations is that a user must be actively using Google Drive in order to

 Our display shows *presence and availability information* through the movement of the bees: when the bees are moving, this indicates that someone is working on a Google document in realtime.
-Consequently, the user can tell when someone is curretntly working on a document, and can decide to spontaneously join their collaborator in document writing.
+Consequently, the user can tell when someone is currently working on a document, and can decide to spontaneously join their collaborator in document writing.

 With the simple motion of the bees and the slowly increasing brightness of the LED, our ambient display also *avoids interruptions* with a user's workflow.
 Since the display can be placed anywhere on one's desk, it can also *deliver peripheral awareness* when a user glances at the display to see any current document activity or any previous activity that the user has not seen yet.